microsoft/OpenTypeDesignVariationAxisTags/Proposals/ProposalSummary.md

 page describing the axis.
 All fields are required and must be provided before an axis tag can be registered.
 If a field is not applicable, specify &ldquo;N/A&rdquo;.

+See [GuidanceForAxisDetails.md](Guidance for Axis Details) for guidance on this section.

 **Tag:** [proposed tag]

 **Name:** [a short, US English name for the axis]